Present + Corona Walks

 Throughout his career, Vanfleteren has shifted between action and stillness, heightened human interaction and complete aloneness.
 He explored the world as a young photographer, hungry for action.
 He also took pictures in his native country: every important news event of the 90s passed before his lens.
 Around the turn of the millennium, his working pace slowed down and the photographer turned his attention to the things that will soon disappear.
 He began to record his home country and compatriots with the doggedness of an archivist.
 His images reflect the melancholy psyche of a true romantic and the experience of a seasoned professional.
 Belgium has found its visual chronicler.

 For his personal, long-term projects Vanfleteren continues to travel the world, but the world is also welcomed into the intimate environment of his natural light studio.
 This has led to a myriad of encounters and portraits.
 Quietude and death have increasingly crept into his work, elements that are central to two never-before-exhibited series exploring still life and nude photography.

 For Present, Vanfleteren delved into his own archive but also into FOMU’s extensive collection.
 Vanfleteren presents a highly personal choice of the photographic works that have influenced him: from Berenice Abbott to Walker Evans, from Irving Penn to Bernd & Hilla Becher.
 This selection is complemented by objects and publications chosen by the photographer for their special meaning to him.

-The exhibition takes over the entire museum and leads the visitor on a journey through Stephan Vanfleteren’s work.
+The exhibition takes over the entire museum and leads the visitor on a journey through the thirty-three years of Vanfleteren’s career.
 Present offers the opportunity to look back on a rich and intense oeuvre with one element in common: the photographer is always present.